bloominstituteoftechnology/JavaScript-II/README.md

 ### Task 2: Callbacks
 This task focuses on getting practice with callback functions by giving you an array of values and instructions on what to do with that array.
 * [x ] Review the contents of the [callbacks.js](assignments/callbacks.js) file.
 Notice you are given an array at the top of the page.
 Use that array to aid you with your callback functions.  **Remember that a callback function is a function that is being passed around to other functions.**
-* [ ] Write out each function using the `ES5`  `function` keyword syntax.
+* [x ] Write out each function using the `ES5`  `function` keyword syntax.
- * [ ] Solve the problems listed.
+ * [x ] Solve the problems listed.
 Save the stretch problems until you have completed Tasks 1-4.

 ### Task 3: Array Methods